nnseva/django-access/README.md

         )
 ```

+## Backward compatibility

 ### Backward compatible access rules with *DjangoAccessPlugin*

-This plugin defines access rules near to the former Django *Permission* access control system.
+This plugin defines access rules near to the former Django *Permission* access control system provided in the `auth` Django contributed application.
+It checks the permissions set against the current user as it stored in the database.

 For example: